Fr Matthew Charlesworth, SJ

 Today's Liturgical colour is purple 3rd Sunday of Lent

-In the first reading from Exodus, the people of Israel are wandering in the wilderness.
-There is no water.
-They are frightened and exhausted, and they complain to Moses: “Why did you bring us here?
+In the first reading from Exodus, the people of Israel wander in the wilderness with no water.
+Frightened and exhausted, they complain to Moses: “Why did you bring us here?
 Are we going to die of thirst?”

-Anyone who has been very thirsty knows how quickly fear can grow.
-When people think they will not survive, they become angry and suspicious.
+Anyone who has known real thirst knows how quickly fear grows.
 The people even ask, “Is the Lord really among us or not?”
-They begin to doubt God because they are afraid.

 Yet God does not abandon them.
 Moses strikes the rock, and water flows out.
 In a dry place, God brings life.

-Their thirst for water also reminds us of a deeper thirst — the human heart’s thirst for God.
+Their thirst for water also reveals a deeper thirst, the thirst of the human heart for God.

-The psalm remembers that moment: “If today you hear his voice, harden not your hearts as at Meribah.”
-In the desert the people let fear and anger close their hearts.
+The psalm recalls that moment: “If today you hear his voice, harden not your hearts as at Meribah.”

-And that brings us to the Gospel, where we meet another moment of thirst — this time beside a well.
+And then the Gospel brings us to another place of thirst, this time beside a well.

 Imagine the scene.
 The sun is high and the air is hot.
 Jesus sits beside a well, tired from the journey.
 Now imagine you are the one standing there with the bucket, and Jesus looks at you and says, “Give me a drink.”